readium/annotations/README.md

 }
 ```

 ##### 1.3.2.4.
-TextPositionSelector
+CSSSelector + TextPositionSelector

+References in the W3C Annotation Data Model: [CSS Selector](https://www.w3.org/TR/annotation-model/#css-selector), [Text Position Selector](https://www.w3.org/TR/annotation-model/#text-position-selector), [Refinement of Selection](https://www.w3.org/TR/annotation-model/#refinement-of-selection)

-This Selector describes a range of text by recording the start and end positions of the selection in the stream.
+A TextPositionSelector describes a range of text by recording the start and end positions of the selection in the stream.
 Position 0 would be immediately before the first character, position 1 would be immediately before the second character, and so on.
 The start character is thus included in the list, but the end character is not.
 The W3C Annotation Data Model specifies that the selection of the text MUST be in terms of **unicode code points** (the "character number"), not in terms of code units (that number expressed using a selected data type).
 Selections SHOULD NOT start or end in the middle of a grapheme cluster.
 The selection MUST be based on the logical order of the text, rather than the visual order, especially for bidirectional text.

-In an HTML resource, rebuilding a DOM range from a purely textual range using tree walking is cumbersome.
-Such a selector can only be efficient if it is used a refinement of a CSS Selector that targets the parent of the element nodes containing the start and end characters, and the segment of text is small enough.
-The identification of the ancestor element also makes the selector more robust against evolutions of the resource.
+In an HTML resource, rebuilding a DOM range from a purely textual range using tree walking is cumbersome and is not an optimal solution.
+Such a selector can only be efficient if it is used a refinement of a CSS Selector that targets the closest common ancestor of the element nodes containing the start and end characters, and if the segment of text is small enough.
+The use of the closest common ancestor element also makes the selector more robust against evolutions of the HTML resource.

 Implementation: This selector is exported from and processed by Thorium Reader 3.1.

-Sample 6: A text segment represented as two CSS Selectors; note that the start and end selectors are not at the same level of the DOM tree:
+Sample 6: A CSS Selector refined by a Text Position Selector:

 ```json
 {